 start

-if you are not using Bazel and do not wish to expose its port, you can remove it from the mappings, effectively "hiding" it.
+If you are not using Bazel and do not wish to expose its port, you can remove it from the mappings, effectively "hiding" it.

 Specifying the application base path